-The Panel noted that the advertisement depicts two women in lingerie.
+The Panel noted that the advertisement depicts two women from behind with their bare backs visible.
+The Panel noted that the woman on the left is wearing red latex tights and devil horns and the woman on the right is in red latex underwear and stockings.
 The Panel considered that this image does contain sexual appeal.